The Joys Of Off-Piste Skiing In Morzine

 The backcountry comes with a set of very serious hazards which must be acknowledged and planned for.
 Cue the fascinating arts of mountain safety and avalanche awareness.
 Learning about terrain shapes, gradients and aspects, snow pack, the effects of wind and temperature, forecasting, avalanche types, safety equipment and emergency procedures is an enjoyable challenge which must be undertaken to explore off-piste and backcountry environments.

 Then there are the joys of Ski Touring and Split boarding.
 By attaching climbing skins, we can use our skis and snowboards to walk uphill in the snow, allowing us to explore mountains wherever we like.
 Either tour up to a peak from the top of a lift and access premium snow or explore a completely different mountain or valley, away from the ski area.

 Join Us On One Of Our Courses

 At the Avoriaz Alpine Ski School, we love skiing and snowboarding off piste and have dedicated much of our lifetimes to exploring and enjoying the Morzine/Avoriaz landscapes, which is why we want to share it with you.
-In early 2020 we have three courses running designed to get you started in the off-piste.

 Outside of these courses we also run private lessons for off-piste skiing and snowboarding, mountain safety and avalanche awareness training, introduction to ski touring sessions and backcountry guiding.